-After buying homeowners insurance, you may be left wondering why your home’s coverage limits are higher or lower than its market value.
-There is a simple reason for this: Your property’s insured value is based on its replacement cost, or the amount your home would cost to rebuild, not the amount that it’s worth on the housing market.
+After purchasing a homeowners insurance policy and looking at your coverage amounts, you may be left wondering why they're higher or lower than the home's market value.
+There's a simple reason for this: Your home's insurance amounts are based on its replacement cost, or the cost to rebuild, not the amount it would sell for on the housing market.

 Replacement cost is the amount it would take to repair or rebuild your home at the current prices of construction materials and labor.
 If your home is destroyed in a fire, for example, your insurer will reimburse you for the cost of rebuilding the house to the way it was before, using materials of similar type and quality (up to your coverage limits).

 Market value is the amount your home is worth on the housing market.
-Market value is influenced by the value of the home itself, its location appeal, the land on which it's built, and the amount that other home’s in the area are being sold for.
+It takes into account the value of the home itself, its location appeal, the land on which it's built, and the amount that other home’s in the area are being sold for.
 A home’s market value is often higher than its replacement cost, but this can vary depending on the age of the home and its location.

 The table below illustrates the various factors that can impact replacement cost and market value.